What's the Deal with Brisbane Tap Water?

 Any anomalies outside of these guidelines are actioned immediately and tested to assess the safety of the water.
 Brisbane’s water quality is only on the way up, with water authorities also future-proofing supplies with alternative water supplies such as recycled water.

 If Brisbane tap water still concerns you, you can install a water filter that will ensure the water you are drinking is clean.
+Alternatively, fill up a water filter jug with tap water and use this as drinking water.

 Published: 9 Apr, 2021